The Connectivity of the Dual: Bounds and exact values for

-For $k\ge 3$, it is easy to determine the values of $\delta_k()$, as simple graphs can contain triangles which imply 3-cuts in the dual, but also some other exact values can be determined:
+For $k\ge 3$, it is easy to determine the values of $\delta_k()$, because simple graphs can contain triangles which imply 3-cuts in the dual, but also some other exact values and bounds can now be determined: